-This item has been on the Subcommittee's agenda since 2022.
+Though removed from the agenda for the 2024 sessions, this item has been under consideration since 2022.
 Under this item, the Subcommittee considers the interference by spacecraft transmissions or reflected sunlight into astronomical telescopes as they cross their field of view, thereby degrading astronomical observations.
 The STSC discusses various technical means and practical cooperation to find an appropriate balance, considering the needs of both the Earth-based optical and radio astronomy community, as well as orbital satellite operators.
+In 2024, the Committee agreed to include this item on its provisional agenda from 2025 through 2029, with the decision on whether to retain this agenda item to be discussed in 2029.
+Also in 2024, the Committee renamed this item from "General Exchange of View on Dark and Quiet Skies for Science and Society" to "Dark and Quiet Skies, Astronomy and Large Constellations: Addressing Emerging Issues and Challenges."

-19. Draft Provisional Agenda for the [...]
+17. Draft Provisional Agenda for the [...]
 Session of the Scientific and Technical Subcommittee